bids-standard/BEP028_BIDSprov/examples/fmriprep/README.md

 > [!NOTE]
 > The command lines described in this documentation are supposed to be run from the `examples/fmriprep/` directory.

+> [!WARNING]
+> This examples needs the bids prov visualizer to export .svg files instead of .png files (for which the resolution is way too low to display a whole fMRIprep graph), hence modifications in `bids_prov/visualize.py`

 ## Source dataset

 We use the dataset from https://openneuro.org/datasets/ds001734/versions/1.0.5, containing raw and preprocessed fMRI data of two versions of the mixed gambles task, from the Neuroimaging Analysis Replication and Prediction Study (NARPS).